SolidityPracticeDojo/betterAirbnb/NOTES.md

-ToDo
+# ToDo
 ----------
-- Move the relevant files to a backend/ folder.
+-[x] Move the relevant files to a backend/ folder.
+-[x] Upload files to dockerhub.

+## - Further improvement:

+### DEV:

+- Stricter terms for the API data.
+- Adapt the Dockerfile to run migrations and similar
 - Fix the localhost: axios issue.

-- Write tests so that I can automate the process.

-- Easy one click button from react where I can whipe the database, and another which previews the database tables.
+- Easy one click button from react where I can wipe the database, and another which previews the database tables.

 - Admins and subadmins, and customers.

-- Adapt the Dockerfile to run migrations and similar
-- upload files to dockerhub.
-- Stricter terms for the API data.
+### SECURITY:

 - Are these volumes in the backend: really needed ?
  29     volumes: